puetzp/vec2checkd/doc/configuration.md

 mappings:
   # Give each mapping a descriptive name as you would to a Prometheus recording or alerting rule.
   '<name>':
     # Probably self-explanatory.
-Specify a PromQL query to execute against the HTTP API.
+Specify a PromQL query to send to the Prometheus HTTP API.
     # REQUIRED.
     query: '<promql_query>'